hakanu/pervane/README.md

   * Not file based.
 Backup location txt files with their own format and name.
   * No bulk import/export.
 So I could have never onboarded fully onto this.
 * Zim: Similar to pervane, file based.
   * Desktop app only.
   * No web browser, platform dependent.
 Can not edit notes from ipad since there is no client.
 Need to sync files and then use an editor.
 * dokuwiki: Personal wiki builder with tons of extensions.
 Solid option with files.
   * Wiki syntax (not my favorite), but you can install markdown extension apparently.
   * (Personal opinion) I have hard time to manage php servers.

 Please shoot an email if I miss anything.

 ## [Discuss](https://reddit.com/r/pervane/)

-## Features

-* Completely private, your files, your computer, no database, no installation (apart from some general python packages).
-* Self hosted (working on a managed version if anyone is interested, drop a messsage!)
-* Notes are stored as plain text files with the names given by yourself.
-Pervane doesn't rename automatically.
-* Extremely fast UI with quick note switches.
-* Tabbed UI.
-* No added metadata files etc. Just globs your files, caches for N seconds and creates the file tree.
-* Source of truth is your own file system so you can use your favorite markdown editor to modify your notes: QOwnNotes, VSCode, Sublime Text etc.
-* Ignore some files in order not to be shown on the sidebar.
-* Single python file.
-* Flask based server, totally hackable, just modify, it's all yours.
-* Minimal dependencies, single binary.
-* Uses [silver searcher (ag)](https://github.com/ggreer/the_silver_searcher) for searching in an instant throughout the whole folder.
-* Thanks to ag, no indexing or prework is done for search.
-You can just start using Pervane with one line command.
-* File tree with proper infinite number of nesting, works well for hierarchical note taking and knowledge base building.
-* Cookie based authentication.
-* No stats collection, all private.
-* Rich text editing experience thanks to [editor.md](https://pandao.github.io/editor.md/)
-* Spell checker
-* Find an replace within the editor.
-* Hide/show preview
-* Full screen editing mode with F11 or toolbar
-* Hide/show toolbar
-* Lots of themes thanks to editor.md
-* Move files in between directories with drag & drop functionality.
-* Keyboard shortcuts
-* Quick fuzzy file name search
-* Edit code notes directly
-* Drag & Drop file upload in anywhere in the page
-* Image/Video rendering in case you they are in the directory.
-* Directory browser with breadcrumb paths.
-* TeX/KaTeX, emoji, task list support.
-* WYSIWYG editor
-* Toggle-able sidebar.
-* Dark mode by default with many themes like monokai, solarized etc.
-* Side-by-side markdown preview with sync scroll.
-* Full screen Zen mode for writing.
-* Autosave.

 ### Keyboard shortcuts